-A GIFT FROM YOUR IRA: meet requirements and fulfill your goals
+A gift from your IRA: meet requirements and fulfill your goals

-If you are age $70\frac{1}{2}$ or over, you are eligible to make a transfer directly from your IRA to our organization (a qualified charitable distribution or QCD).
-This is a highly effective way to give because you pay no tax on the distribution.
+If you are age 701⁄2 or over, a transfer directly from your IRA to our organization (a qualified charitable distribution or QCD) is a highly effective way to give.
+Why?
+You pay no tax on the distribution.